 Is Pooled Mining Part of the Bitcoin Protocol?

 No, pooled mining is not a part of the Bitcoin protocol itself, and there is no reason to believe Satoshi Nakamoto intended mining to be done by pools.

 Instead, pooled mining was invented in 2011 by Marek “Slush” Palatinus, who also founded Bitcoin’s first mining pool: Slush Pool.
 Mining pools use their own protocols, although some of these have become so standardized today that they might as well be considered to be part of the Bitcoin protocol.

 Of course, while it wasn’t designed for it, the Bitcoin protocol does allow for bitcoin mining.
 (That’s why it can exist.)

 If you want to mine in a bitcoin mining pool, you simply connect your mining hardware to your mining pool of choice.
 (Mining without specialized hardware is not really an option anymore these days.)
+It is usually as simple as putting the pool’s Stratum configuration into your miner, and creating a worker name.
 The mining pool’s website should have more specific instructions on how to do this.